FieldDB/AndroidFieldDB/README.md

 ### Install

+You can manually download the `.aar` and include it in your project from this url: https://bintray.com/fielddb/maven/com.github.fielddb

-To include this library, add the maven repository to your Android build.gradle:
+To install it in your project via maven, add the maven repository to your Android build.gradle:

 ```groovy
 repositories {